MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

     ![Build and release app](./media/contoso-migration-refactor-web-app-sql-managed-instance/pipeline22.png)

-23. After the pipeline finishes, both sites have been deployed and the app is up and running online.
+23. After the pipeline finishes, both sites have been deployed and the application is up and running online.

     ![Finish release](./media/contoso-migration-refactor-web-app-sql-managed-instance/pipeline23.png)

-At this point, the app is successfully migrated to Azure.
+At this point, the application is successfully migrated to Azure.

 ## Clean up after migration